ericala9/the-drawer/little-guides/README.md

 ---

-## 📄 Contents
+## ✨ What’s inside

 - [`keeping-secrets-safe/`](keeping-secrets-safe/) — Small guide on safely storing credentials when accessing databases in R.
 - *(Future guides may be added here as I continue to collect helpful tips and notes.)*

 ---

-This folder is part of the-drawer — my personal, creatively organized space for all the things that don’t quite fit anywhere else.
+This folder is part of [`the-drawer`](../) — my personal, creatively organized space for all the things that don’t quite fit anywhere else.
 Everything here is meant to be useful, thoughtful, and easy to revisit.